dtuzi123/DynamicTeacherStudent/README.md

 >📋 Python xxx.py, the model will be automatically trained and then report the results after the training.

->📋 Different parameter settings of OCM would lead different results and we also provide different settings used in our experiments.
+>📋 Different parameter settings of D-TS would lead different results and we also provide different settings used in our experiments.

 # BibTex
 >📋 If you use our code, please cite our paper as: